UKCESS Key Findings Infographic (updated May 2016)

 UK Commission’s Employer Skills Survey 2015: England Findings

-Some people know exactly what you want to do, while others have a few ideas and then there are those who simply don’t know where to start.
+Some people know exactly what they want to do, while others have a few ideas and then there are those who simply don’t know where to start.

 If you are unsure it can be a good idea to keep your options open when choosing subjects and moving onto next steps.